This page is available under these URLs:

-After consulting with the thesis supervisor and relevant institute head, students will enter the title of the agreed-upon topic and the supervisor into the Master's thesis registration form (with the exception of Master's students of degrees with examination before an examination committee who have to specify two examiners and examination subjects.
+After consulting with the thesis supervisor and relevant institute head, students will enter the title of the agreed-upon topic, the supervisor and, if applicable, the co-supervisors into the Master's thesis registration form (with the exception of Master's students of degrees with examination before an examination committee who have to specify two examiners and examination subjects.
 When selecting examination subjects, please refer to the provisions specified in the curricula).
 The proposal must be submitted to the Study Services for approval.

 The title of the thesis is provisional and can be changed at any point before the thesis is completed.
 The supervisor and the second examiner can also be changed until the thesis is submitted.
 All changes require the approval of the Dean of Studies.
 For more information, please contact the Study Services.